 What do you mean by ‘uncontacted’?

-Peoples who have no peaceful contact with anyone in the mainstream or dominant society.
-There are about 100 uncontacted tribes in the world.
+Peoples who avoid contacts with outsiders.
+There are more than 100 uncontacted tribes around the world.

 Does that mean they have no contact with anyone else at all?